Department of Computer Science

 B. Upper-Division computer science electives12

-Any of upper division computer science electives in the B.S. in Computer Science program
+Any four upper-division computer science electives in the B.S. in Computer Science program

 C. Education Courses